 EMF Radiation-Free Air Tube Headphones

-EMF-free earbuds contain no metal conductors, and deliver sound via flexible hollow air tubes rather than traditional wires.
+EMF-free headphones place small speakers—usually located right against the ear—down and safely away from the head.
+The speakers convert the electrical signal to an acoustic one BEFORE the signal reaches your head, and sends this acoustic signal through flexible hollow air tubes to your earbuds, which are free of metal conductors.
 This allows sound to travel, but not EMF emissions.
 When put under the same test as regular headphones, they do not emit the same radiation readout.
 In fact, the readout is essentially zero Gauss as no electrical conduction or EMF transmission is taking place.

 EMF-free air tube headphones are a smart alternative to other headphones, as they provide peace of mind.
 Besides listening to speakers, they are perhaps the safest way to listen to audio, because they completely eliminate any exposure of EMF radiation to your head.